sethfischer/pelican-bootstrap3/README.md

 # pelican-bootstrap3

 This is a Bootstrap 3 theme for Pelican.
 It's fully responsive.
 Pelican-bootstrap3 is compatible with Pelican 3.3.0 and higher.
-I will try to regularly update this theme with new features and newer versions of Bootstrap & Bootswatch.

-## CONTRIBUTING

-If you want to adjust this theme to your own liking, I encourage you to fork it.
-This theme has started to gather more and more attention in the form of stars and forks.
-If you make improvements that are useful to others and can make the theme better in general **please don't hesitate to make a pull request**.
-For contributing guidelines, [look here](CONTRIBUTING.md)

 ## Installation